-Aside from putting you at risk of not maintaining GDPR compliance, a purchased email list is also a cheap trick that rarely works out.
+A purchased email list is a cheap trick that rarely works out.
 Remember, you want an audience that wants to hear from you.
-No matter how many email addresses you buy, if your recipients haven’t voluntarily hit opt in and stated that they want to subscribe, then you are going to run into deliverability issues and those that get through are very likely not going to convert in any meaningful way.
+No matter how many email addresses you buy, if your recipients haven’t voluntarily opted in and stated that they want to subscribe, then you are going to run into deliverability issues and those that get through are very likely not going to convert in any meaningful way.
 As a further word of warning, many purchased email lists feature spam traps — i.e., dud email addresses that can get your IP flagged as spam.
 That’s not good for your long-term email marketing campaigns, making this one shortcut that isn’t going to get you where you want to go.

 2. Create Landing Pages